constanthing/scraping/solution/README.md

 ```
 pip3 install -r requirements.txt
 ```

+## Mac
+The program does run well on mac as its configured to run on amd64 have yet to add arm64 to the manifest to support arm64 architecture.

 ## Info
 The "All" option in the **select** element does not work as it results in an endless loading state.